ericzhou-exz/the-grid/README.md

 - UI to add words before the game starts.
 - Inbuilt timer
 - Inbuilt scoring (this may also be a separate app/plugin for better integration with Slides)
+- Build in Electron so that it can run as a separate executable?

 ### Bugs to fix